Policeman suspended for pointing rifle at protester in Missouri

 No one was hurt in the gun-pointing confrontation, but the incident underscored what many have criticized as heavy-handed and unprofessional police tactics that have helped stoke continuing civil unrest.

-According to an official account from the St. Louis County Police Department, an unnamed policeman from the neighboring community of St. Ann leveled his weapon at a Ferguson protester "after a verbal exchange," and that a superior county officer, a sergeant, quickly intervened.
+According to an official account from the St. Louis County Police Department, an unnamed policeman from the neighbouring community of St. Ann levelled his weapon at a Ferguson protester "after a verbal exchange," and that a superior county officer, a sergeant, quickly intervened.

 The sergeant "immediately took action, forcing the officer to lower the weapon and escorting him away from the area," a statement from the county department said.